-Non-accelerated filer Smaller reporting company Emerging growth company 0 00 ompany, indicate by check mark if the registrant has elected not to use the extended transitio accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box n period for complying with any J Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \boxtimes the registrant's most rece alue of the registrant's voting common equity held by non-affiliates of the registrant as of Jurently completed second fiscal quarter, was approximately \$5,328 million, based on the closing the Formurposes of determining this number, all named executive officers and directors of the ng sale price of the registrant's the registrant's most recently completed second fiscal quarter, was approximately \$5,328 million, based on the closing sale price of the registrant's common stock on that date.
-For purposes of determining this number, all named executive officers and directors of the registrant as of June 28, 2019 were considered affiliates of the registrant.
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 2 2 2 npany, indicate by check mark if the registrant has elected not to use the extended transitic counting standards provided pursuant to Section 13(a) of the Exchange Act. \Box ion period for complying with any 7 the effectiveness of its inte nether the registrant has filed a report on and attestation to its management's assessment can control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 public accounting firm that prepared or issued its audit report.
+Indicate by check mark wh nether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \Box No ⊠ 55 5 e of the registrant's voting common equity held by non-affiliates of the registrant as of July 100 to 100 t y of

+The aggregate market value of the registrant's voting common equity held by non-affiliates of the registrant as of June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$5,937 million, based on the closing sale price of the registrant's common stock on that date.
+For purposes of determining this number, all named executive officers and directors of the registrant as of June 30, 2020 were considered affiliates of the registrant.
 This number is provided only for the purposes of this Annual Report on Form 10-K and does not represent an admission by either the registrant or any such person as to the affiliate status of such person.

-The registrant's common stock outstanding as of February 25, 2020 comprised (i) 32,717,924 shares of Common stock, excluding 4,823,988 treasury shares, and (ii) 5,564,890 shares of Class B common stock, excluding 48,263 treasury shares.
+The registrant's common stock outstanding as of February 23, 2021 comprised (i) 32,868,790 shares of Common stock, excluding 4,823,988 treasury shares, and 5,743,626 shares of Class B common stock, excluding 48,263 treasury shares.